aronsch/USAJobs-Job-Map-Angular/readme.md

 ## TODO

-### Geodata
+- Port to new USAJobs Data API.
-- Implement support for external geodata file
+- Implement support for external geodata file.